 The LOGIN command interacts with the Account File Maintenance Program (ACNT) to establish a number of characteristics of the terminal session you are beginning.
-These include your default device (where your files are located), an indication of whether your account is privileged or not, and whether your terminal is to remain slaved after login.
+These include your default device (where your files are located), and an indication of whether your account is privileged or not.
 See your system manager for information on how this will affect you.